 First lets define what the industry defines as a ‘computer’.

-The term ‘computer’ includes desktop, laptop, and mobile devices such as tablets and iPads and smartphones such as the iPhone, Windows Phone and Android Phones.
+The term ‘computer’ includes network servers, desktop, laptop, and mobile devices such as tablets and iPads and smartphones such as the iPhone, Windows Phone and Android Phones.

 Below are the major factors that influence the computer rental price.